 Throughout time, people have had reasons to keep information secret and secure.
 Centuries ago when information had to be trusted to messengers traveling by foot or on horseback, the security of the information was a high priority.

-To prevent the details from falling into the wrong hands, many people turned to ciphers and other types of manual encryption.
-For example, certain letters of the alphabet were substituted in complex ways, requiring a cipher key to decode it.
+To prevent the details from falling into the wrong hands, armies and kingdoms turned to ciphers and other types of manual encryption, where certain letters of the alphabet were substituted in complex ways, requiring a cipher key to decode it.

-In today’s world where massive amounts of highly sensitive data are transferred online, encryption is even more important for safeguarding the information.
-On a daily basis personal details, private company information and even government intelligence are all passed around online.
-What happens if an unauthorized person intercepts any of this information?
+Today, massive amounts of highly sensitive data are transferred, viewed and submitted online.
+On a daily basis, personal details, private company information and even government intelligence are all passed around online.
+What happens if an unauthorized person or a hacker intercepts this information?

-Indeed, there are many cases where hackers have been able to break into unsecure systems to steal data.
-Consequently they may commit identity theft, publicize a business’ trade secrets, or unveil government plans to another country.
-The modern version of encryption can be traced directly to the automatic encryption devices developed during WWII.
+There are many cases where hackers have been able to break into unsecured systems to steal data to sell or use, and the impact can include identity theft, publicly revealing a business’ trade secrets, or unveil a government’s plans to another country.

 Highly trained, experienced teams put their minds together to create Colossus, the very first digital and electronic computer device.
 At the time it was used to decipher encrypted transmissions from the Germans.
 During the 1970s, interest in digital encryption increased with the birth of major computer companies.